MultithreadCorner/Hydra.Python/docs/Vector.rst

 ========

 The Vector4R class is the wrapper of C++ Vector4R class.
-This class basically deals with the vector of 4 particals.
+This class basically deals with the vector of 4 particles.
 We have three types of constructors to instantiate the Vector4R class:

 - Default empty constructor